-late 14c., "open to general observation," from Old French public (c.
-1300) and directly from Latin publicus "of the people; of the state; done for the state," also "common, general, public; ordinary, vulgar," and as a noun, "a commonwealth; public property," altered (probably by influence of Latin pubes "adult population, adult") from Old Latin poplicus "pertaining to the people," from populus "people" (see people (n.)).
+late 14c., publike, "open to general observation," from Old French public (c.
+1300) and directly from Latin publicus "of the people; of the state; done for the state," also "common, general, of or belonging to the people at large; ordinary, vulgar," and as a noun, "a commonwealth; public property."
+This Latin word was altered (probably by influence of Latin pubes "adult population, adult;" see pubis) from Old Latin poplicus "pertaining to the people," from populus "people" (see people (n.)).

-Public relations first recorded 1913 (with an isolated use by Thomas Jefferson in 1807).
-Public office "position held by a public official" is from 1821; public service is from 1570s; public interest from 1670s.
-Public-spirited is from 1670s.
-Public enemy is attested from 1756.
+Public relations "the management of the relationship between a company or corporation and the general public" is recorded by 1913 (with an isolated use by Thomas Jefferson in 1807).
+Public office "position held by a public official" is from 1821; public service is from 1570s; public interest "the common well-being" is from 1670s.
+Public enemy, one considered a nuisance to the general community, is attested from 1756.
 Public sector attested from 1949.
 Public funds (1713) are the funded debts of a government.

 Public woman "prostitute" is by 1580s, on the notion of "open for the use of all."
 For public house, see pub.

 "the general body of people constituting a nation, state, or community; the nation or state," 1610s, from public (adj.); the meaning "people in general" is from 1660s.
 In public "in open view, publicly, before the people at large" is attested from c.
 1500.